dhiviyadhanasekar/GithubIssuesViewer/README.md

 ## Testing production ready code
 1. Install npm and in terminal, navigate to root folder "GithubIssuesViewer/" and run "npm install"
-2. [DONE] To update static assets for production, on terminal run "npm run prod-build"
+2. To update static assets for production, on terminal run "npm run prod-build"
 3. Launch the local file from assets/index.html to do a sanity check before prod deploy
 4. Alternatively run npm run start and launch localhost:5000 in the browser